Time (musical): Recording

-A concept album was released by Capitol Records in the United States and EMI elsewhere in the world (UK Catalogue Number UK:AMPM 1 (EQ 5003).
+The concept album Time was released by Capitol Records in the United States and EMI elsewhere in the world (UK Catalogue Number UK:AMPM 1 (EQ 5003).

 In addition to Richard and Olivier, it featured Freddie Mercury, Julian Lennon, Murray Head, Dionne Warwick, Leo Sayer, Ashford & Simpson, Stevie Wonder, John Christie, Jimmy Helms, Mike Moran, and Paul Miles-Kingston.
 Olivier's spoken "Theme From 'Time'" was released as a single in some countries and was a surprise hit on the Australian charts, reaching #27.

 25th anniversary release

-The album was never released on CD but in 2012 Time - The Musical was made available for digital download from iTunes.
+The album was never released on CD but in 2012 Time – The Musical was made available for digital download from iTunes.
 It featured both acts of the show, the 13 single releases, new edits and several alternate mixes not on the original vinyl record or cassette release.
 The recordings were restored and remastered by Adam Vanryne and produced by Dave Clark.
 The re-release was timed to commemorate the musical's 25th anniversary.
 A 20-page color booklet accompanied the album.